 Getting started

-From zero to your first polish pass in five minutes.
+From install to your first polish pass in about ten minutes.

 What you’ll build

-You will end this tutorial with Impeccable installed in your project, a PRODUCT.md plus DESIGN.md pair that captures your brand, audience, and visual system, and one hand-polished page that went through a polish pass.
+You will end this tutorial with Impeccable installed, design context saved, and one existing page improved with a polish pass.
 Total time: about ten minutes.

 Prerequisites

-• An AI coding harness: Claude Code, Cursor, Gemini CLI, Codex CLI, or any of the other supported tools.
+• An AI coding harness: Claude Code, Cursor, GitHub Copilot, Gemini CLI, Codex CLI, or any of the other supported tools.

 • A project with at least one HTML or component file you want to improve.
 A fresh scaffolded landing page works fine.